 There were regular outbreaks of disease in London and especially during the hotter months ,infant mortality in medieval England was high among all classes and the Woodville children of Edward IV seem to have been particularly susceptible to ravages of infant mortality .In addition precautions against spreading disease where for the most part ineffective .In the light of the lack of evidence it would seem far more likely that the Princes died while kept in less than ideal conditions of a disease requiring quick burial rather than that they were murdered by persons unknown in a manner unknown and disposed of in a place unknown.

 The possibility that the younger child survived in exile will be dealt with at some point in the future as the case of Perkin Warbeck is of enough interest to merit its own post

 Richards religious beliefs

 As it’s a subjective opinion I have not included the following in the main article however I think it a valid and very important argument and it is therefore included below.

-As a christian I do not feel that Richard who shows obvious signs of being genuinely devout would have committed murder .While Richard was obviously used to killing ,he had fought in many battles ,this does not make him capable of child murder .Premeditated Murder is a mortal sin.Had Richard committed such a sin he would have shown signs of a troubled conscience and an excessive worry about the state of his soul after death ,this isn’t the case .True he arranged the execution of enemies but those were adults who were his enemies not defenseless children ,Richard seems to have had an empathy for the under dog and a passion for justice for the voiceless its I think impossible that such a man could kill children in his care.
+As a christian I do not feel that Richard who shows obvious signs of being genuinely devout would have committed child murder .While Richard was obviously used to killing ,he had fought in many battles ,this does not make him capable of child murder .Premeditated Murder is a mortal sin ,had Richard committed such a sin he would have shown signs of a troubled conscience and have worried about the state of his soul after death ,increasing donations to religiouse houses or churches ,this isn’t the case .True he arranged the execution of enemies but those were adults who were his enemies not defenseless children ,Richard seems to have had an empathy for the under dog and a passion for justice for the voiceless its I think impossible that such a man could kill children in his care.